 Click through this guide with your kids, grandparents, and childcare helpers to get the best ideas for things to do in summer in Terre Haute and the Wabash Valley.

-This is the page you send to friends when they ask if you’ve heard of any summer camps happening this summer or they want to know what your kids will be doing when school is out.
+Send this page to friends when they ask if you’ve heard of any summer camps or they want to know what your kids will be doing when school is out.

 This guide includes links to every single summer camp or class in the Terre Haute area that we could find!

-We tried not to duplicate content in any of the sections.
-Every section is unique!
-So if you’re looking for something in particular, be sure to check multiple categories.
+Be sure to click around to multiple categories.
 Or if you’re open to anything, check them all out!
-We think there’s something for every interest and age in the 2018 summer camp guide.
+We think there’s something for every interest and age in the 2019 summer camp guide.

 Click on the pictures or hyperlinks to see each category in detail.

 In 2019, our premier sponsor of our summer camp guide is the ISU Community School of the Arts.
 Our family has enjoyed participating in the programs that the Community School of the Arts has offered during the school year, and we have friends who enjoy and recommend the summer programming!
 Register now for the early bird discount!

 These camps are fun, week-long immersions into a various theme which will include art, music, theater, swimming and more!
 Most camps are full-day so that students can enjoy different activities throughout the day and from week to week.
 All materials are provided unless otherwise specified.
 You can register campers for one week or all eight!
 Designed for beginning to intermediate levels, students need no prior experience.
 Classes, lunch and breaks are fully supervised by CSA instructors and staff.
 Instructors are ISU faculty, ISU graduate arts students and ISU undergraduate arts education majors.
 All fitness sessions are taught or supervised by instructors and lifeguards, and are designed for children at all fitness levels.

 Click here to find out more or register for a Community School of the Arts summer camp!